mesonbuild/meson-python/docs/reference/meson-compatibility.rst

 .. option:: 1.2.0

-   Meson 1.2.0 or later is required to support the ``--skip-subprojects`` option that can be passed to ``meson install`` to not include files installed by some or all subprojects in the Python wheel.
+   Meson 1.2.0 or later is required for ``meson-python`` to honor the ``--skip-subprojects`` option when filtering files for the Python wheel.

 .. option:: 1.2.3